inclusion-international/Wheely-Joystick-Mouse/README.md

 - 2x Device to mount microcontrollers to the Wheelchair

-The Intelligent Wheelchair Controller is the perfect solution to enhance the accessibility and independence of wheelchair users.
+The Wheely-Joystick-Mouse is the perfect solution to enhance the accessibility and independence of wheelchair users.
 With easy installation and user-friendly operation, users can effectively control their computers without additional assistance.